ZeanQin/notes/zean.md

 * Provide customer supports by email and over the phone and troubleshoot application issues

 # Bachlor in IT at RMIT
+**2009 - 2012**

-* Bachelor of Information Technology at [RMIT University](http://www.rmit.edu.au/) from 2009 to 2012
+* Bachelor of Information Technology at [RMIT University](http://www.rmit.edu.au/)
+		* Obtained High Distinction in all subjects that I took.
+See my [transcript here](https://www.slideshare.net/slideshow/embed_code/key/I9FMKX9iKgTf8w)
+		* The degree focused on software development.